nf-core/tools/nf_core/pipeline-template/{{cookiecutter.name_noslash}}/docs/usage.md

 ### `-profile`

 Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different compute environments.

+Several generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker, Singularity, Conda) - see below.

+The pipeline also dynamically loads configurations from https://github.com/nf-core/configs when it runs, making multiple config profiles for various institutional clusters available at run time.
+For more information and to see if your system is available in these configs please see the [nf-core/configs documentaiton](https://github.com/nf-core/configs#documentation).

 Note that multiple profiles can be loaded, for example: `-profile test,docker` - the order of arguments is important!
 They are loaded in sequence, so later profiles can overwrite earlier profiles.

-If `-profile` is not specified at all the pipeline will be run locally and expects all software to be installed and available on the `PATH`.
+If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
+This is _not_ recommended.

 * `awsbatch`
   * A generic configuration profile to be used with AWS Batch.